Adonijah01/adonijah01.github.iocorrect/_posts/2025-03-23-cloud-security-intro.md

 image: /assets/awsgcpazure.jpg
 category: "cloudsecurity"
 tags: [Cloud Security, AWS, GCP, Azure, Vulnerabilities]
+active: true # Set to true if the machine is still active
 ---

+{% if page.active %}
+## Content Restricted
+This writeup is currently unavailable because the machine is still active on Hack The Box or TryHackMe.
+Please check back later once the machine is retired.
+{% else %}
 ## Understanding Cloud Computing
 Cloud computing has transformed how businesses and individuals deploy, store, and manage applications.
 The three major cloud providers—**Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure**—offer a variety of services that cater to computing, storage, networking, security, and AI-driven applications.